Badoon-T-G-L/Sudoku_project_BP/README.md

 ## notes
 - every file especially clui.h have to be in the same place as they are in the repository because their location matters.

+## credits
+as of now, the project does not have any [Licenses](https://medium.com/@avinashvagh/github-licenses-explained-a-quick-guide-46d98ef4ca81). however, it was built by a student who is currently studying Computer engineering at [Shahid Beheshti University](https://www.sbu.ac.ir/). </br>
+Here's a few Screenshots of the project: